dribdat/docs/docs/index.md

 <div style="font-size: 150%;">

 **Dribdat** (from "driven by data") is an open source web application, featuring a playful ideation and challenge board to help organize short sprints, co-creative sessions, hackdays and [awesome hackathons](https://meta.dribdat.cc/event/2) with batteries included.
-See our [roadmap](https://github.com/orgs/dribdat/projects/8/views/2?pane=issue&itemId=89596986) 🔜  sign up to get invited to beta releases at *[EveryHack.day](https://everyhack.day)*

 </div>
 <center style="font-size: 170%;">